seg_id: new_fork_rev

-Backpack: New Fork-Doubletop-Palmer Loop
+New Fork-Doubletop-Palmer Loop

-Segment 6: New Fork Park to New Fork Lakes Trailhead
+New Fork Park to New Fork Lakes Trailhead

-New Fork Lake and New Fork Canyon
+thumb_photo_altText: New Fork Park to New Fork Lakes Trailhead

-• Basecamp: New Fork Lakes
+basecamp1: New Fork Lakes

 From the head of New Fork Park and the junction with the Palmer Lake trail, the New Fork trail descends through pretty meadows and clusters of tree on easy grades for 1.7 miles.
 From the meadows enjoy dramatic views of pinnacles and spires topping the craggy walls of the Dome Peak massif, towering over 2,000-ft. above the west side of the park.
 The sheer walls of Peak 10,985 soar above the valley to the east.
 Campsites are sprinkled along the fringes of the park.
 Backpackers willing to cross the river will find some very nice sites along the east side of the valley.